kareemelgendy/restock-bot/README.md

 3. Enter profiles (if any) in `data/profiles.json` and products in `data/products.json`.

-   - Profiles are only used for product checkout if opted.
+   - Profiles are only used for product checkout if opted for.

 **Example Profile:**